ngworker/lumberjack/packages/docs/lumberjack-docs-app/blog/announcing-lumberjack-v15.md

 ## Keeping up to date

 We are all excited about everything that's happening in the JavaScript world.
-That's why we will continue putting efforts into keeping Lumberjack up to date with the latest version of Angular and any other tool that's part of the Lumberjack suite.
+That's why we will continue putting efforts into keeping Lumberjack up to date with the latest version of Angular and the rest of tools that are part of the Lumberjack ecosystem.

 This time, we have updated to Angular version 15, Nx version 16.3, and Node 18.
 Please note this will introduce breaking changes.